Web and HTTPS settings

 1. Choose a document you would like to edit and click Edit to change the title and content of your document.
 The Cookie Policy already contains default text; however, you can also change it.

-3. Check the Display cookie notification box if you want to display a pop-up notification with a link to the cookie policy for each new visitor of your TrueConf Server guest page or public conference webpages.
+3. Check the box Display cookie notification if you need to display a pop-up alert with a link to the cookie usage policy for each new visitor on the guest page and public conference pages.

-5. Click Delete document to remove documents from the list.
-Please note that you cannot remove default documents, but you can hide them on your TrueConf Server public webpages by unchecking the Display link box.
+5. Click Delete document to remove special rules from the list.
+Please note that standard agreements cannot be deleted, but you can hide them from the guest page and public conference pages by unchecking the Display link box.

 You can also add extra information or a manual for your guest page visitors, which will be displayed once you click on the Help button at the bottom of the page.
 Please note that Help is optional and it does not replace the default manual that opens by clicking on the User guide button.